MotoStatz

 Honda’s VTR1000 SP1 (RC51) is powered by a 996 cc 90-degree L twin engine that formed the basis of Honda’s WSBK effort.

-Claimed power was 136 horsepower at the crank though when measured at the wheels the SP1 made 120 horsepower power at 10000 rpm.
+Claimed power was 136 horsepower at the crank, though when measured at the wheels the SP1 produces 120 horsepower at 10000 rpm.
 Torque is a healthy 71 ft/lb made between 6700 rpm and 8000 rpm.

-The SP1 (RC51) for its day was a very powerful and fast motorcycle and was one of the faster of the 1000 cc twins but still did not hold a candle to the fours such as the R1.
+The SP1 (RC51) for its day was a very powerful and fast motorcycle and was one of the fastest of the 1000 cc twins, but still did not hold a candle to the fours, such as the R1.

 Honda VTR1000 SP1 (RC51) in-gear acceleration

-The first and second gears are spaced quite wide with a 30 mph speed difference between the two with the remaining gears spaced quite close comparatively.
-This is typical of many homologated Superbikes.
+The first and second gears are spaced quite widely, with a 30 mph difference in speed between them, while the remaining gears are much closer together.

-This is typical of 1000 cc L2’s as they run longer fourth, fifth, and sixth gears comparatively.
+This is typical of 1,000 cc V-twins, which generally run longer fourth, fifth and sixth gears compared with their four-cylinder rivals.

 Best times archived without using sixth gear